h183502/dat110public/week14/week14.md

 The sensors and actuators is to be controlled by software running in the microprocesser.
 The software is required to implemented the following behaviour

+- Initially, the system is in the `LOCKED`.

-- The red LED is on when the system is in a LOCKED state.
-Initially, the system is in the LOCKED.
+- The red LED is on when the system is in a `LOCKED` state.

-- When motion is detected, the yellow LED will be on; and the system is WAITING for:
+- When motion is detected, the yellow LED must be switched on; and the system is in a state `WAITING` for:

    - The user to do two pushes on the buttons.
 After each push, the yellow LED should blink shortly.

-   - If the order it correct, then system will become UNLOCKED, and the green LED is on.
+   - If the order it correct, then system will become `UNLOCKED`, and the green LED is switched on.

-   - If the order it not correct, the red LED should blink and the system will go back to a LOCKED state
+   - If the order it not correct, the red LED should blink and the system will go back to a `LOCKED` state

-After a certain amount of time in the UNLOCKED state, the system should automatically enter the LOCKED state.
+After a certain amount of time in the `UNLOCKED` state, the system should automatically enter the `LOCKED` state.

+To simplify the design, you can just hardcode the correct button order in the software.

+Test your design and implementation using simulation in TinkerCAD.

-**Extra:** if the user has not pushed two buttons within a certain amount of time in the WAITING state, then system should go to the LOCKED state.
+**Extra:** Do some research on Arduino programming and find a solution such that if the user has not pushed two buttons within a certain amount of time in the `WAITING` state, then system should go to the `LOCKED` state.

 #### Make a finite-state machine model / think before you program